 Frooman describes the two ways in which Stakeholders can attempt to influence a firm:

 - Controlling how resource can be used.
 For example attaching conditions to resource usage.

 a.
 In the StarKist example, StarKist insisted all of their suppliers stopped using purse seine nets.b.
 Other conditions could be around quality, licensing, process or technology, for example a food retailer stipulating that their suppliers use certain growing methods.

 b.
 Cancel loans/financial backing - withold finance

 c.
 Boycott - withhold revenue & bookings

 Frooman refers to the first as "Withholding strategies" and the second as "Usage strategies".
 Stakeholders that are not dependent on the firm are able to "walk-away".
 The ability to end the relationship is necessary for a withholding strategy to be successful.
-Stakeholders that are dependent on the organisation - they need the organisation for certain resources - are less able to walk-away and will tend to use a usage strategy.
+Stakeholders that are dependent on the organization - they need the organization for certain resources - are less able to walk-away and will tend to use a usage strategy.

 Pathways of stakeholder influence

 Typology of Influence Strategies adapted from Frooman (1999, pg 200).

 A stakeholder wields real power when they are not dependent on the firm, but the firm is dependent on them.
 In these instances a stakeholder can directly withhold their custom, patronage, labour, finance etc. If they are dependent on the firm, but the firm is also dependent on them they can still directly influence the firm using usage strategies.